andverse-core/docs/docs/developers/SDk/click-events.md

 - `useRaycast`: Boolean to define if raycasting will be used.
 If `false`, the button event will not contain information about any `hit` objects that align with the pointer at the time of the event.
 Avoid setting this field to `true` when information about hit objects is not required, as it involves extra calculations.
 - `fn`: The function to execute each time the event occurs.

 > Note: Other keys on the PC keyboard aren't tracked for future cross-platform compatibility, as this limited set of keys can be mapped to a joystick.
-For detecting key-strokes when writing text, check the [UIInputBox](/creator/development-guide/onscreen-ui).
+For detecting key-strokes when writing text, check the [UIInputBox].

 ```ts
 // Instance the input object